 Student Personnel Services at the Palm Desert and Twentynine Palms campuses perform an integral, essential and vital function of the overall educational program.
 One of the most important responsibilities of a comprehensive student personnel services program is to provide every possible aid to each student.
-To this end, the Student Personnel Services assist students to achieve understanding of the four major areas that make up student services: Admissions, Counseling, Student Affairs, and Special Support Services make up the Student Personnel Services.
+To this end, the Student Personnel Services assist students to achieve understanding of the four major areas that encompass student services: Admissions, Counseling, Student Affairs, and Special Support Services.